 In September 2014, California passed a law that imposes liability on businesses that use staffing companies and other “labor contractors.”
 Under that law, client companies “share with a labor contractor all civil legal responsibility and liability for all workers supplied by that labor contractor for . . . the payment of wages and failure to secure workers’ compensation coverage . . . .”62 Thus, companies using staffing firms have more reason than ever to ensure that their staffing companies have an enhanced understanding of independent contractor compliance.

 Notably, although more than two dozen states have enacted laws pertaining to independent contractors since July 2007, all of those statutes permit the continued use of properly classified independent contractors.
 Thus, the key under virtually all of these new laws is whether an independent contractor relationship is structured, documented and implemented in a compliant manner or, where a new law has changed its test for independent contractor status, whether the relationship needs to be restructured, re-documented and re-implemented in a manner that complies with a new statutory scheme.
-We discuss this issue further in Section VIII.A. below.
+This is discussed issue further in Section VIII.A. below.

 Congress has tried to follow suit, but none of its initiatives in this area have become law.
 In 2008, the Employee Misclassification Prevention Act (EMPA) was introduced in both houses of Congress.
 It was reintroduced in both the House and Senate in a different form in 2010 and again in 2011.65 If passed, the bill would have, for the first time, made misclassification of employees as independent contractors a federal labor law violation, imposed substantial recordkeeping and notice obligations on businesses (even those that properly classify their independent contractors), and subjected businesses to hefty penalties for noncompliance with the proposed new law.66